Good Content!

 Pronunciation and Delivery

-This is to assess if you know where to emphasize and where to lower your tone while speaking.
+This is to assess if you know where to emphasise and where to lower your tone while speaking.
 This is done to convey the thoughts well through pace, tone, rhythm, and emphasis of words.

 Grammatical Errors